quixio/quix-docs/docs/connect/kafka-to-apache-tez.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Tez using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Tez

-Apache Tez is a powerful data processing framework designed for Hadoop.
-It allows for complex data processing tasks to be broken down into multiple steps for improved efficiency and speed.
-By leveraging Directed Acyclic Graphs (DAG) for job execution, Apache Tez optimizes resource utilization and minimizes latency.
-With its flexible and scalable architecture, Apache Tez is a game changer for big data applications, providing a high-performance solution for processing large volumes of data in a distributed environment.
+Apache Tez is a powerful data processing engine that enables complex and efficient big data processing tasks on Apache Hadoop.
+It provides a framework for optimized execution of complex data processing workflows, such as those required for machine learning algorithms, graph processing, and interactive querying.
+By efficiently managing resources and handling fault tolerance, Apache Tez improves the performance of data processing jobs, making it a crucial tool for organizations dealing with large volumes of data.

 ## Integrations